iluwatar/java-design-patterns/private-class-data/README.md

 }
 ```

-Now, we have `ImmutableStew` class, where its data is protected by `StewData` class.
+Now, we have the `ImmutableStew` class, where its data is protected by the `StewData` class.
 Now, the
-methods in are unable to manipulate the data of the `ImmutableStew` class.
+methods are unable to manipulate the data of the `ImmutableStew` class.

 ```java
 public class StewData {